Clock Icon

 • Demonstrations on the use of equipment and PPE.

-These exercises are also critical in maintaining unconscious competence over time.
+These exercises are critical in maintaining unconscious competence over time.

 Post-Critiques

-Make sure that your teams/agencies come together after exercises to discuss what went well and what did not.
-This is valuable information in determining if changes are necessary for your pre-planning efforts.
-Perhaps it did not go the way you thought it would when pre-planning?
+It is important for teams/agencies to regroup after exercises or actual events to discuss what went well and what could be improved.
+This is valuable information in determining whether any adjustments should be made to your pre-planning efforts.
+Perhaps it did not go the way you thought it would when pre-planning.
 Now is your chance to make changes before it’s too late.
 Encourage open and honest constructive criticisms.

 Media Relations

-Like it or not, a story is going to be told.
-Someone from your agency should be telling that story.
+Like it or not, a story is going to be told, and someone from your agency should be telling that story.
 Therefore, you should consider media relations in your overall response plan.

 Establish a Public Information Officer (PIO)